cabrerf/TodoList/README.md

 1. TodosController have a dependency injection of a repository that manage the list of todo
 2. TodosController have a dependency injection of a featureflag to manage feature flags
+3. TodosController have a dependency injection of a ILogger for logging errors.
-3. Solid principles
+4. Solid principles
-4. Used the Repository pattern
+5. Used the Repository pattern
-5. I also added an Authcontroller for login with JWT and random users,  but for this instance y mark the controller TodoList as a [AllowAnonymous] for easiest check.
+6. I also added Authcontroller for login with JWT and random users,  but for this instance y mark the controller TodoList as a [AllowAnonymous] for easiest check.
-6. For this instance system only use a list in memory, not DB, for that case i would be added a new project managing Data Access
+7. For this instance system only use a list in memory, not DB.
-7. I added a ILogger interface for logging errores.
+8. System have ILogger interface for logging errors.

 ## Solution